The Psychology Of Dreams: What Do They Mean?

 Studies suggest that certain types of dreams can reveal non-specific details about a person’s true thoughts and emotions, except in rare cases wherein traumatic stress, REM behavior disorder, or obstructive sleep affect brain transmissions in unusual ways.
 Regardless, dreams are generally assumed to be obtuse representations of our personal perspectives, not necessarily an illustration of what’s really going on.

 Moreover, certain dreams may reveal underlying physical, emotional, or mental health problems such as sleep apnea, behavior disorder, or anxiety.
 In fact, lucid dreaming is commonly associated with high levels of stress around bedtime.
 Either way, dreams are the brain’s way of consolidating memory, processing new information, dealing with stress, and integrating growth.

 Although many dreams are quickly forgotten, they can still be perceived as warning signs of different problems in a person’s life.
-Lucid dreaming and nightmares are especially alarming, as they’re common symptoms of stress disorder and/or sleep apnea.
+Lucid dreaming and different types of nightmares are especially alarming, as they’re common symptoms of stress disorder and/or sleep apnea.
 However, people with no other symptoms can also experience cautionary dreams because of the way the brain functions.